Concrete grinding for beginners

 1. How often should I grind my concrete surfaces?

-The frequency of grinding is influenced by traffic and weather.
-High-traffic areas may require grinding every few years, while residential surfaces might need it every 5-10 years.
-Regular inspections are essential to identify when grinding is necessary.
+The frequency of grinding depends on traffic volume and weather conditions.
+High-traffic areas may need grinding every few years, while residential surfaces might require it every 5-10 years.
+Regular inspections help determine when grinding is necessary.

 2. Can I grind concrete myself?